enginc4n/Escape-From-Mario/README.md

 # Escape From Mario
- This game is made for to learn unity basics and tilemaps
+ This game is made to learn unity basics and tilemaps